 Get the ad-free experience for life

 The SN 2016adj supernova was first seen in 2016 and took place in the well-studied galaxy of Centaurus A. This type of supernova (stripped-envelop) refers to the fact that the star undergoing collapse has already blown away its outer hydrogen envelope and was surrounded by an outer helium layer before exploding.
 Despite its relative proximity, there is still considerable debate about this galaxy’s fundamental properties and proper distance.
-Astronomers are still unsure if it is a lenticular or giant elliptical galaxy and estimate its distance at 10 to 16 billion light-years from Earth.
+Astronomers are still unsure if it is a lenticular or giant elliptical galaxy and estimate its distance at 10 to 16 million light-years from Earth.

 In the five and a half years since SN2016adj was discovered, astronomers have watched the area around the supernova as it slowly faded.
 Using images from Hubble, Stritzinger and his colleagues created a short video that shows the supernova fading and the evolution of the light echoes that followed.
 The gif video (shown below) shows the progression throughout a one-thousand, nine-hundred, and eleven-day period.
 This includes the light from the original explosion visibly fading, followed by the appearance of an illuminated ring that expands slowly outwards.